Popper's NBA predictions: How far can Durant take the Nets?

 Popper's NBA 2020-21 predictions: How far can Kevin Durant take the Nets?

-The last time Kevin Durant was on the floor in more than a meaningless preseason game was in the 2019 NBA Finals when he was attempting his own - admittedly longer-term - Willis Reed moment, beating expectations to get on the floor for the Warriors to try to capture an NBA title.
+The last time Kevin Durant was on the floor in more than a meaningless preseason game was in the 2019 NBA Finals when he was attempting his own Willis Reed moment — admittedly longer-term — beating expectations to get on the floor for Golden State to try to capture an NBA title.

-But unlike Reed, who got to celebrate, Durant suffered a torn achilles, hobbling off the floor, out of the Warriors' roster and to this moment - in Brooklyn facing his old team Tuesday night.
+But unlike Reed, who got to celebrate, Durant suffered a torn Achilles, hobbling off the floor and off of Golden State's roster and eventually to this moment in Brooklyn facing his old team Tuesday night.

 A long path for sure, but the real question for Durant is where it leads now.
 Is he back, as he has appeared in practice and preseason, to be the player he was, a dominant force who can lift the Nets into contention for a championship?
 And if he can, is he an MVP candidate?
 A comeback player of the year possibility after a year away?
 Or simply a part of a team that looks deep enough to challenge LeBron James and the Lakers?

-From what he showed, his progress may be easier to predict than anything else in this strange NBA season.
-The offseason was crowded into a week in November and training was a careful attempt at social distancing and constant testing for COVID-19.
-Preseason was pared down - four games for the Knicks, two for the Nets.
-Only the first half of the schedule has been announced, and some NBA team officials have speculated that avoiding the virus may be as important as anything else in determining who wins big this season.
+From what he showed, his progress might be easier to predict than anything else in this pair of strange NBA seasons.
+The offseason was crowded into a week in November and training camp was a careful attempt at social distancing and constant testing for COVID-19.
+Preseason was pared down — four games for the Knicks, two for the Nets.
+Only the first half of the schedule has been announced, and some NBA team officials have speculated that avoiding the virus might be as important as anything else in determining who gets the hardware this season.

 MOST VALUABLE PLAYER

-Durant could certainly merit some consideration if he can lift the Nets to the top of the East, but after a year away it seems too much too ask for him to be there every night.
-LeBron James fits in the same category with no need to play 72 games to ready for the postseason.
+Durant could certainly merit some consideration if he can lift the Nets to the top of the East, but after a year away, it seems too much to ask for him to be there every night.
+James fits in the same category, with no need to play 72 games to ready for the postseason.
 Figure this to settle on a battle between the league’s top player last season, Giannis Antetokounmpo, and the rising star, Luka Doncic.
 The pick: Doncic.

 ROOKIE OF THE YEAR